maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0000-problems/index.md

 If you are in a hurry to the point of not carring about the the accuracy of the content you're consuming, those TL;DRs[^tldr] are made for you :sunglasses:.
-Nonetheless, for the big brains amongst you, in time, there will be TS;WM[^tswm], in the form of other entries.
+Nonetheless, for the big brains amongst you, in time, there will be TS;WM[^tswm], in the form of other quest entries (I may or may not retract that statement later).

 Anyway here are those summaries :